 Applicants are encouraged to correspond with faculty concerning openings and potential research opportunities in their laboratories for graduate students.

-Teaching Assistantships that include a stipend, a tuition and fee waiver, and student health insurance may be available on a competitive basis.
+Teaching Assistantships that include a stipend, tuition and fee waiver, and student health insurance may be available to M.S. students on a competitive basis.
 Additional support for master’s research projects may be available from faculty members in the form of research assistantships.
-Other forms of financial aid, such as loans or the College Work Study Program, are available to graduate students.
+Other forms of financial aid, such as loans or the College Work-Study Program, are available to graduate students.
 Prospective students should contact the Financial Aid Office and consult the Boise State University catalog.